shredthaGNAR/list-of-my-starred-repos/README.md

 * [nokeya/direct-links-out](https://github.com/nokeya/direct-links-out): Removes all "You are leaving our site" stuff from links
 * [zanetu/direct_google_images](https://github.com/zanetu/direct_google_images): Direct Google Images
 * [tapans/DIY-Surveillance-with-Smartphones](https://github.com/tapans/DIY-Surveillance-with-Smartphones): DIY hack for a complete CCTV solution using open source software and smartphones.
+* [vexorian/dizquetv](https://github.com/vexorian/dizquetv): Create live TV channels from your own media.
+Access the streams using the simulated HDHomerun tuner or the generated M3U URl.
 * [fredjoseph/dns-blocker](https://github.com/fredjoseph/dns-blocker): DNS Blocker for Chrome and Firefox (Web Extension)
 * [DNSCrypt/dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy): dnscrypt-proxy 2 - A flexible DNS proxy, with support for encrypted DNS protocols.
 * [sindresorhus/do-not-disturb-cli](https://github.com/sindresorhus/do-not-disturb-cli): Control the macOS `Do Not Disturb` feature from the command-line